AlexandraKonovalova/Word-order-in-Russian-poetry/README.md

 # Word-order-in-Russian-poetry
-Repository of a corpus study on wor order in Russian poetry
+Repository of a corpus study on word order in Russian poetry